Table of Contents

 - Obliteration of the aortic knob

-- Catheterisation of the aorta (via the femoral artery) and injection of contrast whilst x-rays are taken of the aorta.
-Useful for determining luminal size and to determine and aortic dissections that may be present
+- Catheterization of the aorta (via the femoral artery) and injection of contrast whilst x—rays are taken of the aorta.
+Useful for determining the luminal size and to determine and aortic dissections that may be present

-- Blood test – <500 ng/ml may rule out aortic dissection in low risk patients, within 24 hours.
-It is not specific as D-Dimer can be raised for other reasons, therefore, if suspicious, confirm with imaging.
+- D—Dimer <500 ng/ml may rule out aortic dissection in low-risk patients.
+It is not specific as D—Dimer can be high for other reasons, therefore, if suspicious, confirm with imaging.

 - High sensitivity and specificity

 - Fast, minimally invasive and fairly inexpensive

 - Can determine if valves or Ostia of the coronary arteries are involved

 - Does not provide a full view, hence MRI is recommended